AckerlyXu/heima/articles/redis-cache/cache-web-app-howto.md

 * If you have another existing Azure Redis Cache instance, you can use that to run this sample locally.
 * If you need to create an Azure Redis Cache instance, you can follow the steps in [Create a cache](cache-dotnet-how-to-use-azure-redis-cache.md#create-a-cache).

-Once you have selected or created the cache to use, browse to the cache in the Azure portal preview and retrieve the [host name](cache-configure.md#properties) and [access keys](cache-configure.md#access-keys) for your cache.
+Once you have selected or created the cache to use, browse to the cache in the Azure Portal and retrieve the [host name](cache-configure.md#properties) and [access keys](cache-configure.md#access-keys) for your cache.
 For instructions, see [Configure Redis cache settings](cache-configure.md#configure-redis-cache-settings).

 1. Open the `WebAppPlusCacheAppSecrets.config` file that you created during the [Configure the application to use Redis Cache](#configure-the-application-to-use-redis-cache) step of this tutorial using the editor of your choice.
 2. Edit the `value` attribute and replace `MyCache.redis.cache.chinacloudapi.cn` with the [host name](cache-configure.md#properties) of your cache, and specify either the [primary or secondary key](cache-configure.md#access-keys) of your cache as the password.